-The purpose of this booklet is to provide information for you before your knee surgery.
+The purpose of this booklet is to provide you with information before your knee surgery.
 This booklet gives you instructions on preparing for surgery and what to expect after your surgery.
 Please read the booklet carefully, write down any questions you may have, and bring this booklet with you for clinic visits and your hospital stay.